If You Build It: Background

-Prior to one-year Studio H curriculum in Bertie County, Pilloton and Miller had completed four architectural projects with the school board, as backed by Superintendent Zullinger: four playgrounds, three computer labs, a weight room for the football team, and a county-wide graphic campaign.
+Prior to one-year Studio H curriculum in Bertie County, Pilloton-Lam and Miller had completed four architectural projects with the school board, as backed by Superintendent Zullinger: four playgrounds, three computer labs, a weight room for the football team, and a county-wide graphic campaign.
 Friction on the school board developed with another Zullinger-backed project, "Connect Bertie," a project to bring free county-wide internet connectivity by paying an outside entity, Century Link, to provide the internet services at a cost of $2 million annually.
 The tension culminated with Zullwinger's dismissal, followed a reversal of the dismissal and then acceptance of his resignation.
 Without his support and the offered salaries, Zullwinger's departure directly threatened the Studio H project.

-Other tensions arose, and in a 2013 interview, Pilloton identified a racially and politically charged context that surrounded the curriculum and the project — describing Bertie County as a place where "hundreds of years of slavery and institutionalized racism is very much still alive and kicking."
-On release of the film, Pilloton and Miller said "they said they still believe it was fear of change – not lack of money in a budget that topped $30 million – that ultimately led to the board's decision."
+Other tensions arose, and in a 2013 interview, Pilloton-Lam identified a racially and politically charged context that surrounded the curriculum and the project — describing Bertie County as a place where "hundreds of years of slavery and institutionalized racism is very much still alive and kicking."
+On release of the film, Pilloton-Lam and Miller said "they said they still believe it was fear of change – not lack of money in a budget that topped $30 million – that ultimately led to the board's decision."

-Pilloton had grown up near Mount Tamalpais, California, attributing the German toy Quadro with inspiring her interest in design.
+Pilloton-Lam had grown up near Mount Tamalpais, California, attributing the German toy Quadro with inspiring her interest in design.
 She later studied at the College of Environmental Design, UC Berkeley and the Art Institute of Chicago, during a period when there was no curriculum but when there was a 100,000 sf shop class.

 Matt Miller was born in West Virginia and has architecture degrees from the University of Tennessee and Cranbrook Academy of Art.
 He has taught architecture and design at the Rhode Island School of Design, the College of Creative Studies, and UC Berkeley – and worked with Architecture for Humanity.
 Miller was the first student at the Cranbrook Academy to design and also build his thesis project (along with classmate Thomas Gardner): a 900 sf, two-story block infill house at 2126 Pierce Street in Poletown, Detroit.
 The house, ultimately abandoned, had a construction budget of $60,000 and used all-volunteer labor along with carefully selected materials (e.g., concrete block and rubber membrane roofing) to keep costs down.